 If you have found the best property for your commercial premises, then you must now be considering signing a lease for the property.
 But do you know what a commercial lease is, and are you familiar with the different clauses which outline the importance of the document?

-The clauses in the lease highlight the rights and obligations of both the tenant and the landlord, and any discrepancy and negligence can result in breach of contract by either one of the two parties.
+According to commercial law experts, the clauses in the lease highlight the rights and obligations of both the tenant and the landlord, and any discrepancy and negligence can result in breach of contract by either one of the two parties.

 Your Commercial Lease – What Is It?